kaplanelad/shellfirm/docs/contributing.md

 enable: true
 description: You are going to delete everything in the path.
 ```

-You will get all finding checks to STDOUT
+All the findings will be directed to STDOUT

 ## Open issues

-Open an issue with your problems/requirements that you think will helpful.
+Feel free to open any issues you have encountered

 ## Run it locally
 Run it locally by running the command: